mantidproject/mantid/dev-docs/source/BuildingWithCMake.rst

 Network Drives
 --------------

 The default location for the cache directory is ``$HOME/.ccache`` on Linux/macOS, and ``$HOME/AppData/Roaming/ccache`` on Windows.
-If you're home directory is on a network-mounted drive then the location of this cache be moved to provide the best performance.
+If you're home directory is on a network-mounted drive, the location of this cache can be moved to provide the best performance.
 On newer versions of ``ccache`` run ``ccache --set-config=cache_dir=PATH_TO_CACHE``.
 Older versions (<3.2) do not allow this and must fall back to setting the ``CCACHE_DIR`` environment variable in your shell profile.

 Configuring your build
 ######################

 CMake encourages the use of 'out of source' builds.
 This means that all generated files are placed in a separate directory structure to the source files.
-This separation makes a full clean easier (you just delete everything) and means that you can have different types of build (Release, Debug, different compiler versions, ....) in separate places (N.B.
-For Visual Studio & XCode, you can still select the type of build from within the IDE).
+This separation makes a full clean easier (you just delete everything) and means that you can have different types of build (Release, Debug, different compiler versions, etc.) in separate places (Note that for Visual Studio & XCode, you can still select the type of build from within the IDE).

 CMake generators
 ----------------